CMDred/ForceloadLib/README.md

 - **SilicatYT**

 ## License
-As per the MIT License, you are allowed to redistribute, modify and use TimeLib as long as we are credited for the original work.
+As per the MIT License, you are allowed to redistribute, modify and use this project as long as we are credited for the original work.